the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 Error management practices dramatically reduce our code's chances to let an error pass unnoticed.
 Depending on the severity of the error, we may want to try an automated solution, warn the user, or even abort the whole workflow.

+The first step in ensuring your code is robust and nice to use, is to make sure it does not fail silently.
+There will be many assumptions you make when writing a program: for example, the data type of your imports; the structure of a data file, but also the behavior of any dependencies; from individual functions, entire libraries, to the programming language you use and how it functions in various operating systems.
+It is natural to have assumptions to build on, but it can become problematic when these assumptions are incorrect for a specific instance, yet the program carries on regardless.

+Silent failures can occur in two ways:
+- Silent failure in an early step, that leads to problems (and errors) in later stages
+- Silent failure that does not lead to any problems, but results in answers that may not make sense.

+The former will likely lead to strange and unintelligible error messages, that do not have anything to do with the actual problem.
+We will go into this more in the next section.

 ## 2. Workflow

 ### Step 1: Describe assumptions